angelalopezcardona/angelalopezcardona.github.io/_pages/about.md

 announcements:
   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit:  # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-I hold a Master's in Industrial Engineering and another in Artificial Intelligence, both from the [Universitat Politècnica de Catalunya (UPC)] (https://www.upc.edu/es).
+I hold a Master's in Industrial Engineering and another in Artificial Intelligence, both from the [Universitat Politècnica de Catalunya (UPC)](https://www.upc.edu/es).
 With over 5 years of professional experience, I have combined my industry experience with involvement in research groups.
 My earlycareer has been focused on developing software and artificial intelligence projects in the energy sector, leading innovative initiatives.
-Currently, I am pursuing a Ph.D. in collaboration with [Telefónica Innovación Digital] (https://telefonicainnovaciondigital.com), at the Faculty of Informatics of the UPC, specializing in the intersection of Large Language Models and human cognition.
+Currently, I am pursuing a Ph.D. in collaboration with [Telefónica Innovación Digital](https://telefonicainnovaciondigital.com), at the Faculty of Informatics of the UPC, specializing in the intersection of Large Language Models and human cognition.